 13. The throwing game

 This cleaning game for kids is fun and can help improve your children’s gross motor skills.
 All you need is some tape or chalk and baskets or drawers to put the toys.
 Line up the baskets on one end of the room.
 At the other end, draw a line with colored chalk or stick a tape.
 This is the line behind which your children must stand.
 Each child should pick up a toy, stand behind the line, and throw the toy into the baskets across the room.
+Remember to set up a safe landing for toys that miss the basket to avoid breaking them.
 The child who throws the most number of toys into the baskets within a set time is the winner.

 14. Find the chocolate

 This game is similar to the “guess the secret item” game, the only difference being that the secret item is replaced with chocolates.
 As children love chocolates, you will find them more than willing to finish the task.
 You have to hide small chocolate bars in their room.
 The child who cleans their room will be able to find the chocolate and eat it.
 This activity is for slightly older children, and you can do it only a couple of times a month.
 When you do, be ready to be dazzled by a magazine-worthy clean room!